 Workstation keyboards come with different keybed configurations.
 Some have synth-action keys, while others have keybeds that resemble the feel of acoustic piano keys.
 There are many variations and hybrids.
 You will gain a better understanding by knowing what is a synth, and the differences between a synthesizer vs keyboard, and even a digital piano vs keyboard.

-Here we feature the best keyboard workstations, divided into three price ranges that cover the needs of everyone from intermediate level users, to professionals who compose and produce a wide range of styles of music.
+Here we feature the best keyboard workstations, divided into three price ranges that cover the needs of everyone from intermediate-level users to professionals who compose and produce a wide range of styles of music.

 Once you have found your perfect keyboard workstation, you may find our latest review on the best keyboard stand really useful.